octo-technology/VIO/docs/deployment.md

 $ diskutil eject $(MOUNTING_DIR)
 ```

-## Install and configure the IoT Edge Agent on RaspberryPI
+## Edge - Install and configure the IoT Edge Agent on RaspberryPI

 In order to be managed by Azure IoT Hub, each edge device must install an IoT Edge Agent and _connect_ to the Hub.